 Tomatoes

 Here’s everything you need to know about tomatoes, like are tomatoes a fruit or a vegetable?
 What are the different types of tomatoes you can choose from (like Roma tomatoes and cherry tomatoes)?
 How to add more of them to your diet.
-Plus 50 Tomato Recipes to give you inspiration.
+Plus 50 Recipes Using Tomatoes to give you inspiration.

 What can you make with tomatoes?
 There’s so many different types of tomatoes, so the possibilities are endless really!
 I’ve listed 50 tomato recipes in this article to help you incorporate more tomatoes into your diet.

-What are Tomatoes
+What are Tomatoes?

 Tomatoes are fruits from the plant Solanum lycopersicuma.
 They’re a member of the nightshade family, along with potatoes, eggplant and bell peppers.
 They’re typically red in color when they’re ripe, but they also come in a variety of shapes, sizes and colors (yellow, orange and green).
 The water content found in tomatoes is about 95% and the remaining 5% consists of fiber and carbs.
 All of them (like Roma tomatoes to cherry tomatoes) are a good source of vitamin C, vitamin K, lycopene, beta-carotene, potassium and folate, making them a good food to add to your diet.
 Be sure to check out the 50 tomato recipes at the end of this article.

-Are they a Fruit or a Vegetable
+Are they a Fruit or a Vegetable?

-Defining a fruit or a vegetable depends on if its being classified botanically or in culinary terms Botanically speaking, tomatoes are a fruit, more specifically a berry, but they are prepared and served as a vegetable.
+Defining a fruit or a vegetable depends on if its being classified botanically or in culinary terms.
+Botanically speaking, tomatoes are a fruit, more specifically a berry, but they are prepared and served as a vegetable.
 All fruits have a seed or seeds and are formed from flowers.
 Vegetables on the other hand are the roots, stems and leaves of plants like carrots, celery, beets and lettuce.
 But when it comes to cooking, the classification system changes a bit for fruits and vegetables.
 Fruits are considered sweet, so they tend to be used more for desserts, smoothies and jams.
 Vegetables tend to have a more bitter with a tougher texture.
 They can be eaten raw, but oftentimes they’re better off cooked.
 Vegetables are most often used for savory dishes like soups, stews and casseroles.

 Types of Tomatoes